syncfusion-content/asp.netmvc-docs/aspnetmvc/Chart/Chart-Dimensions.md

 ## Responsive chart

-To resize the Chart when the browser or the chart container is resized, set the **CanResize** property to **True**, where the chart adapts to the changes in size of the container.
+To resize the Chart when the browser or the chart container is resized, set the **IsResponsive** property to **True**, where the chart adapts to the changes in size of the container.

 {% highlight cshtml %}